biemansict/scripts/README.md

 # scripts
 This repository has some scripts that I have written to make my SA life a bit easier.

-Most scripts (for now) are written for use on Debians systems but might work on other Linux distributions as well.
+Most scripts (for now) are written for use on Debian systems but might work on other Linux distributions as well.